Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Poincar e-Sobolev inequality

 In virtue of Theorem \ref{thm:inequality-indicator}, we know that $\nu^{\#}(r) \to 0$ as $r\to \infty$ so, by the definition of $\phi$ we obtain

 Since $\Theta>0$ is independent of $r$, tending $r\to\infty$ in the foregoing yields the desired inequality. \end{proof} \textbf{Open Questions:} $(i)$ Regarding Theorem \ref{thm:main-partial}, can the growth condition \eqref{eq:growth-condition} be improved? ($ii)$ Is the critical function $\phi$ optimal?
-In a sense, if $\psi$ is another Young function satisfying the inequality \eqref{eq:main-equality}, then it also holds true for the Young function $t\mapsto\max(\phi(t), \psi(t))$.
-Are $\phi$ and $\psi$ then comparable?
-Note that we call $\phi$ optimal if there is $c>0$ such that $\psi(ct)\leq \phi(t)$ for all $t>0.$
+Indeed if $\psi$ is another Young function satisfying the Gagliardo-Nirenberg-Sobolev inequality \eqref{eq:main-equality} then it also holds true for the Young function $t\mapsto \max(\phi(t), \psi(t))$.
+Note that we call $\phi$ optimal if there exists $c>0$ such that $\psi(t)\leq \phi(ct)$ for all $t>0$, this is equivalent (see Theorem \ref{thm:orlicz-emb}) to saying that $L^{\phi} (\R^d) \hookrightarrow L^{\psi}(\R^d)$; in other words $L^{\phi} (\R^d)$ is the smallest Orlicz space satisfying the inequality. \eqref{eq:main-equality}.